Vinzent03/find-unlinked-files/README.md

 ### Find broken links

-It creates a file with a list of links, which linked file has not been created yet.
+Creates a file with a list of links, which linked file has not been created yet.

+In addition, there is a command to create those linked files.

+### Find empty files

+Creates a file with a list of empty files.
+Files with just frontmatter are considered empty as well.

 ## How to use
 Call the command `Find orphaned files` and the file `Find orphaned files plugin output.md` will be created in your vault root and opened in a new pane.